-Insufficient brake fluid may let air enter the brake system, possibly causing the brakes to become ineffective
+Insufficient brake fluid may let air enter the brake system, possibly causing the brakes to become ineffective.

 Before riding, check the brake fluid level and replenish when necessary.
-Observe these precautions
+Observe these precautions:

-- 1 Lower level - When checking the fluid level, make sure the top of the master cylinder is level by turning the handlebars - Use only the designated quality brake fluid otherwise, the rubber seals may deteriorate, causing leakage and poor brake performance
+When checking the fluid level, make sure the top of the master cylinder is level by turning the handlebars.

+Lower level

+Use only the designated quality brake fluid: otherwise, the rubber seals may deteriorate, causing leakage and poor brake performance.

-Recommended brake fluid.
-DOT #4
+Recommended broko fluid DOT # 1 Recommended prake nuna: DOL #4